If you are not immune and are in close contact with someone who has measles, there is an up to 90% chance you will catch the disease.1

 - Avoid contact with people who have measles since the disease is highly infectious.1

-1. Centers for Disease Control and Prevention.
+- Centers for Disease Control and Prevention.
 Measles.
 Transmission of Measles.
-March 2017.
-Available online: https://www.cdc.gov/measles/about/transmission.html (Last accessed September 2017)
+November 2020.
+Available online: https://www.cdc.gov/measles/transmission.html (Last accessed May 2023)

-4. Centers for Disease Control and Prevention.
+- Centers for Disease Control and Prevention.
 Measles.
 Complications of Measles.
-March 2017.
-Available online: https://www.cdc.gov/measles/about/complications.html (Last accessed September 2017)
+November 2020.
+Available online: https://www.cdc.gov/measles/symptoms/complications.html (Last accessed May 2023)